 Red Sox put Price on injured list with elbow tendinitis

-Boston announced the move Monday, a day ahead of Price’s scheduled start at Baltimore.
+“It doesn’t feel right, so we’re going to get it knocked out,” Price said in the Boston clubhouse at Camden Yards.

-The 33-year-old Price is 1-2 with a 3.75 ERA in six starts and has allowed three runs or fewer in his last four appearances.
+The 33-year-old Price is 1-2 with a 3.75 ERA in six starts.
+He has allowed three runs or fewer in his last four appearances, but felt discomfort after allowing a six-inning stint against the White Sox on Thursday.

+“It’s bothering me right now, so we’re going to take a little bit of time,” Price said.
+“It’s nothing I haven’t dealt with before and it is nowhere near anything else I’ve had since I’ve been here.”

 The 2012 AL Cy Young Award winner with Tampa Bay, Price was slowed by elbow problems throughout 2017.
 He did not make his first start for Boston until May 29 due to a strained elbow and did not pitch for the Red Sox between July 22 and Sept.
 17 because of elbow inflammation.